stoically/temporary-containers/docs/isolation/per-domain.md

 ## Domain Pattern

-Domain Patterns match the active Tabs Domain.
-If you load the URL `https://example.com/moo` in a Tab, then the Domain is `example.com`.
+Domain Patterns match the active tabs domain.
+If you load the URL `https://example.com/moo` in a tab, then the Domain is `example.com`.

 Domain Patterns can have the following format:
 * *Exact match:* e.g. **`example.com`** or **`www.example.com`**